fbraem/mqweb/features.md

 in the WebSphere MQ information center.
 For example: The property of the current queue depth of a queue will have the name `CurrentQDepth`.

+Query parameters are handled for GET or POST methods.

 The following table lists all available controllers.

 |Controller|URI path|